 The Government’s Forced Marriage Unit was set up in 2005 to front the Government’s stance against forced marriage.
 The unit works both in the UK and abroad to help British nationals who may face forced marriage.
 The FMU operates a public helpline for victims of forced marriage and for those who feel threatened by the prospect of a forced marriage.

-The current law permits the use of Forced Marriage Protection Orders, which can protect you from a forced marriage in your own individual circumstances.
-A breach of a Forced Marriage Protection Order can result in a prison sentence of up to two years.
-Forced Marriage Protection Orders can be granted in an emergency.
+The old Forced Marriage Protection Orders, which can be granted by courts to protect you from a forced marriage in your own individual circumstances, are being supported by the new law so that a breach of these orders is now a criminal offence.
+A breach of a Forced Marriage Protection Order can result in a prison sentence of up to five years.

 The Forced Marriage Unit is contactable by telephone on (0207) 008 0151, or 24 hours a day on (0207) 008 1500.